joe-scotto/scottokeebs/ScottoChoczard/README.md

 # ScottoChoczard (SK31)

-The ScottoChoczard is a wireless split 3x6 ortholinear keyboard that uses Choc switches.
+The ScottoChoczard is a wireless split 3x6 ortholinear keyboard that uses Choc switches and a large 750mah battery.

 You can read more about the components and how to build it [here](https://scottokeebs.com/blogs/keyboards/scottochoczard-handwired-keyboard).